How To Slow Aging and Stay Looking Younger Longer

 So, where does the other 97% of aging come from?
 Extrinsic aging.

 Extrinsic aging describes the effects of your environment and lifestyle on how you age.
-Your environment, including the foods you eat, skincare routines, and sun exposure to name a few, can directly impact how slowly or quickly you appear to age.
+Your environment (including diet, skincare, and sun exposure, to name a few) can directly impact how slowly or quickly you appear to age.
 The more you take care of your overall health and skin, the slower the aging process may begin.

 How Can I Look Younger for Longer?